swarupe7/Namaste-React/Laying-TheFoundation/NotesReadme.md

 Use {<ComponentName />} to render a React component in JSX.
 Use {variable} for JavaScript expressions or variables in JSX, but it won't render a component directly.
 Remember that TitleComponent should refer to a valid React component for these JSX expressions to work correctly.

+# 5.What is XML?
+XML stands for Extensilbe Markup Language.

+# 6.What is the difference between XML and HTML?

+Html displays data and describes the structure of a webpages whereas XML stores and transfer data.
+XML is a standard language which can define other computer languages.
+However Html is a predefined language with its own implications.

+# 7.Why we use XML instead of Html?

+When displaying data in Html,you shouldnot have to edit the html file when the data changes and with XML,the data can be stored in seperate XML files with a few lines of javascript code,you can read on XML file and update the data content of any html page.

+# 8.Where XML is used?

+XML is used such as websites,databases and third party applications.